Multibeam Target Detection

 2. otherwise true

-3. Using the settings on the Target page of the Variable Properties dialog box, create a new multibeam target for each island of neighboring true values, calculating from the Sv data points they represent:
+3. Using the settings on the Target page of the Variable Properties dialog box, create a new multibeam target for each island of neighboring true values, calculating from the data points they represent:

 1. the Target strength using the setting specified under Target strength source on the Target_page of the Variable Properties dialog box.